-National 4/5 Practical Metalwork Entry Point No previous experience required.
-Course Detail Bench Skills This Unit helps learners develop a range of metalworking hand tool skills including simple bench-fitting work, basic sheet-metal work and simple measuring and marking out work.
-The ability to read and interpret simple drawings and diagrams is developed in this Unit Machine Processes This Unit helps learners build measuring and marking out skills and to develop skills in using common metalwork machines, equipment and related processes.
+National 4/5 Practical Metalwork

+Entry Point No previous experience required.

+Course Detail Bench Skills

+This Unit helps learners develop a range of metalworking hand tool skills including simple bench-fitting work, basic sheet-metal work and simple measuring and marking out work.
+The ability to read and interpret simple drawings and diagrams is developed in this Unit

+Machine Processes

+This Unit helps learners build measuring and marking out skills and to develop skills in using common metalwork machines, equipment and related processes.
 Learners will work with an appropriate range of metals.

-Fabrication and Thermal Joining This Unit helps learners develop skills in fabrication, forming and joining of simple metalwork components.
+Fabrication and Thermal Joining

+This Unit helps learners develop skills in fabrication, forming and joining of simple metalwork components.
 Learners will develop skills in thermal joining techniques.
 They will also build skills in measuring and marking out.

 In each of the Units above, learners will develop an appreciation of safe working practices in a workshop environment.
 They will also gain an understanding of sustainability issues in a practical metalworking context.

+Course Assessment Course Project

-Course Assessment Final practical project covering all elements which forms the Added Value Unit (AVU) Assessment for National 4.
-At National 5 there is a final project (70%) and written theory exam (30%).
+Final practical project covering all Unit elements which forms the Added Value Unit (AVU) Assessment for National 4 or the final grade for National 5.